a-v-medvedev/nemo-build/README.md

 # nemo-build

-`nemo-build` is a set of scripts based on the `dbscripts` project (it is a submodule for this project) to build NEMO ocean global circulation model code.
+`nemo-build` is a set of scripts based on the `dbscripts` project (it is a submodule for this project) to build NEMO ocean global circulation model code. `dbscripts` is located here: https://github.com/a-v-medvedev/dbscripts.

 ## Cloning